Glowing Skin After Menopause: 3 Tips for Radiance

 Use retinoids or retinol: These are powerful ingredients that help support collagen production and soften the appearance of fine lines over time.
 If your skin feels sensitive, start slowly and let your skin adjust at its own pace.

-Vitamin C serums: These are a beautiful addition to your post-menopausal skincare routine.
+Vitamin C serums: These are a helpful addition to your post-menopausal skincare routine.
 Vitamin C helps support collagen while also bringing back brightness and clarity to your complexion.

 Try gentle facial stimulation: Practices like face yoga can help support circulation and give your skin a naturally more lifted, refreshed look over time.

-Exfoliate regularly (but gently): Exfoliating once or twice a week helps remove dull, dead skin cells and encourages fresh skin to come through — creating a smoother, softer appearance. appearance.
+Exfoliate regularly (but gently): Exfoliating once or twice a week helps remove dull, dead skin cells and encourages fresh skin to come through, creating a smoother, softer appearance.

 Incorporate these small, supportive habits into your routine, and over time, you’ll notice your skin feeling more alive, more responsive, and more like you again.